gxshub/cargo-tracker-0.1/README.md

 <a id="f2">***TODO:***</a> Implement a consumer in the **Routing Microservice** which consumes  events from the `"cargoroutings"` topic.
 [↩](#a2)

-***TODO.*** Consider how to enrich the events, e.g., what if "booking amount" information is required?
+***TODO:*** Consider how to enrich the events, e.g., what if "booking amount" information is required?